You’ve been putting out a lot of content lately, but the traffic is just not there. Why?

 Long tail keywords

-Long tail keywords start at a minimum of three and could go all the way up past ten words.
+Long tail keywords start at a minimum of three and could go all the way up past ten.
 With long tail, less people are searching for them in search; but if someone is searching for “How can I lose weight in two weeks” it’s obvious they know what they are looking for.

 The benefits of long tail, is if you provide the right content it means a lower bounce rate because that is what the reader is looking for.
 With long tail there is less competition.
 Mega sites don’t bother going after these keywords because they don’t need to, and most bloggers know nothing about it and don’t target them.